bangsluke/bangsluke.github.io/docusaurus/docs/Projects/Dorkinians Website/3StatsPage.md

 **Filter Persistence:**
 - Filters persist when navigating between Stats sub-pages (Player Stats, Team Stats, Club Stats, Comparison)
 - Filters are cleared when you change the selected player or team
-- Filters are stored in your browser's session storage

 :::tip
 Combine multiple filters to create very specific queries.
 For example, filter by "This Season", "Home", and "Wins" to see how a player performs in home wins this season.